aratz-lasa/kvq/README.md

 # kvq
-Key-value store that uses external queue for client-server communication
+Key-value store that uses external RabbitMQ queue for client-server communication.
+It makes use of no lock for storing data, instead, it partitions the data in nodes.
+Nodes act as actors (for more information on what actor means go to [https://en.wikipedia.org/wiki/Actor_model](https://en.wikipedia.org/wiki/Actor_model)), responding to `add`, `get`, `getall`, and `del` requests.

 # Installation
+1. Install RabbitMQ as indicated in [https://www.rabbitmq.com/download.html](https://www.rabbitmq.com/download.html).

+2. Install the application:

 ```console
 foo@bar:~$ go install ./...
 ```